nowaproj/docs/docs/data-connections/supabase/auth.md

 ---

-## 4️⃣ Add Sign-In Logic 🧠⚙️
+## 4️.
+Add Sign-In Logic

-Here comes the magic 🪄:
+Now comes the magic:

-- ❌ If login fails → show an **error message** 🚨,
+- If login fails → show an error message,
-- ✅ If login succeeds → navigate straight to the **logged-in page** 🎉🎉
+- If login succeeds → send the user straight to the logged-in page.

-Smooth & seamless ✨
+Smooth, simple, and exactly what users expect.

 <video controls width="850">
   <source src="/videos/supabase/auth/signin.webm" type="video/mp4" />